arijitgupta42/Rasoee/Website/README.md

 ```
 conda install -c anaconda pillow
 ```

-finally, in order for the website to work you need to place the file shortcuts.py in the site packages folder of anaconda or alternatively in the base directory where python is installed.

 ## Django setup
 The entire website was built using django.
 Django can be very easily installed on your system using the command line.
 Type the following in the command line